mahnyb/mahnyb/README.md

 ## Hi, I'm Mahny.

-I'm a Computer Science and Engineering graduate from Yeditepe University with a strong interest in machine learning and artificial intelligence, especially in the context of healthcare and medicine.
+Hi, I’m Mahny.
+I’m a Computer Engineering graduate from Yeditepe University and currently pursuing my M.Sc. in Computer Engineering.
+I have a strong interest in machine learning and artificial intelligence, particularly in applying them to healthcare, medicine, and nature conservation.

-I'm particularly drawn to areas like diagnostics, clinical decision support systems, and drug discovery, where intelligent systems can help solve real-world medical challenges.
-My long-term goal is to pursue a PhD and contribute to building trustworthy AI tools that make a real impact in healthcare.
+I’m especially drawn to areas like diagnostics, clinical decision support systems, and drug discovery, where intelligent systems can help solve real-world medical challenges.
+At the same time, I’m passionate about exploring how AI can contribute to wildlife protection, environmental monitoring, and sustainable conservation efforts.

+My long-term goal is to pursue a PhD and contribute to building trustworthy AI tools that make a meaningful impact—both in human health and in the natural world.

-I'm always eager to learn new things, get involved in meaningful work, and connect with others in the field.
-If you have any opportunities—research, collaboration, or anything in between—I'd love to hear about it.
+I’m always eager to learn new things, get involved in meaningful work, and connect with others in the field.
+If you have any opportunities—research, collaboration, or anything in between—I’d love to hear about it.
 Feel free to reach out by sending me a message on LinkedIn.

   ![@mahny #30NitesOfCode](https://www.codedex.io/api/petStatus?user=mahny)